doctrine/orm/docs/en/tutorials/getting-started.rst

     $ cd project/
     $ php vendor/bin/doctrine orm:schema-tool:create

-During the development you probably need to re-create the database several times when changing the Entity metadata.
-You can then either re-create the database:
+At this point no entitiy metadata exists in `src` so you will see a message like "No Metadata Classes to process." — we'll add a Product entity and metadata soon.

+You should be aware that during the development process you'll need to keep the database schema in sync with changes to your Entities metadata.
+You can easily recreate the database:

 ::